 5. Try the Windows Audio Troubleshooting

 We have answered the question “how to fix a laptop that has no sound after the Windows 10 1909 update” by providing you with a number of things that you can check.
-We are confident that these checks will fix the majority of Windows 10 sound problems after the 1909 update.
+We are confident that these checks will fix most Windows 10 sound problems after the 1909 update.